Luner-0/lol-champions-checklist/README.md

 # LoL Champions Checklist

 A **League of Legends Arena mode** checklist web app.
-Pulls champion icons live from Riot's Data Dragon API and lets you track your progress for A–Z or other Arena challenges.
+Pulls champion icons live from Riot's Data Dragon API and lets you track your progress for e.g. an A–Z Arena challenge.

 ## Features
 - **Live champion list** from Riot API.